 - Sources of information

-- Country evaluation and future expectation
+- Country evaluation and future expectations

 To find out more about EU-Armenia cooperation, please go here.